 Trainees will get the opportunity to develop and present outreach activities to the University community.
 Student groups, campus departments, and residence hall advisors often request that the Center present programs to students on a variety of topics.
 Some of these programs are offered during evenings and weekends.

 Trainees are required to document all counseling contacts in a timely manner through case notes created in the Center's documentation and scheduling software.
 Additional documentation may be required regarding supervision, outreach and other clinical activities.

 Trainees are required to carry professional liability insurance.
 Documentation of coverage is required prior to independent client contact.

-Trainees receive 1 hour of weekly individual supervision, 2 hours of weekly group supervision, and 1 hour of supervision of group counseling.
+In the fall, trainees receive 1-hour of weekly individual supervision with a licensed mental health counselor, 1-hour of supplemental supervision from a doctoral intern every other week, 2-hours of weekly group supervision, and 1-hour of supervision of group counseling.
+In the spring, trainees receive 1-hour of weekly individual supervision from a doctoral intern along with group supervision and supervision of group counseling.
 Trainees’ counseling sessions are videotaped for use in both individual and group supervision.
 Trainees also have the opportunity to observe and consult with our psychiatrist, nurse practitioners, and nutritionist.

 Trainees receive formal evaluations from their supervisors midway throughout the semester and at the end of the semester.
 Evaluation guidelines are determined in conjunction with the policies of each trainee's academic program and the expectations of the Center.
 Trainees meet with their supervisors to discuss their evaluations.